The cluster is where your physics goes to scale.

 T_H reproduced across 60 orders of magnitude (10⁻³⁴ to 10⁻¹⁴) to 0.27% of the analytical closed form, GeoNum drift 0.345 shades.
 IEEE 754 degrades silently at this scale; GDBS tracks every digit.

-HPC-grade precision at a fraction of cluster cost.
+Validated physics with transparent uncertainty, at a fraction of cluster cost.
 Enterprise tops out at $75k/yr - full platform, HPC Lab, dedicated SLA.
 No job queue.
-Instant results.
 Transparent uncertainty on every output.

 Every result is reproducible in your browser.
 No cluster access required.